 More ideas of things to do in Seoul

-Lastly, let me leave you with this video that Sam and I filmed over the course of our summer and autumn visit in Korea this year.
+Lastly, let me leave you with this video that Sam and I filmed over the course of our summer and autumn visit to Korea this year.
 We ran around town and captured 50 things to do in Seoul, so hopefully, this will give you a few ideas of what this city has to offer and get you pumped for your trip!

 Have you been to Seoul?